-The fourth season of F1 ACADEMY continues in Montreal on 22-24 May, with 17-year-old German racer Mathilda Paatz representing Aston Martin Aramco.
+The fourth season of F1 ACADEMY continues in Montréal on 22-24 May, with 17-year-old German racer Mathilda Paatz representing Aston Martin Aramco.

-To get you up to speed, here's everything you need to know…
+To get you up to speed, here's everything you need to know about the championship…

 What is F1 ACADEMY?